CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/04_01_even_comp_en-US/even_comprehension.md

 ---
 # Straight Numbers Comprehension

-This task is about writing a Listcomprehension.
+This task is about writing a list comprehension.
 This should generate all even numbers up to 100 (exclusive).
-The list must be stored in a variable named: result.
-(Then the test has made it easier)
+The list must be stored in a variable named `result`.
 Note: The file should be named as follows: even_comprehension.py